-Step 1: Verifying the Hardware support.
+Step 1: Verify Hardware Support

 Which version of EXOS is supported on my hardware?